rostislavnagimov/language-handler/README.md

 **A utility to automatically switch your macOS keyboard layout based on the active application.**

 ### Disclaimer: Test with caution!
 This is a pre-alpha version!
+Macs on ARM ONLY!!!

 ## Why?